tamarin-prover/tamarin-prover/src/011_advanced-features.md

 #### Calling a tactic

-As the other heuristics, tactics can be called two ways.
+Like the other heuristics, tactics can be called two ways.
 The first one is using the command line.
 In the case study above, it would be: `tamarin-prover --prove --heuristic={prove=uniqueness} SourceOfUniqueness.spthy`.
 The other way is directly integrated in the file by adding `[heuristic={uniqueness}]` next to the name of the lemma that is supposed to use it.
-The option won't need to be called again from the command line.
-The second function has been proven very helpful when working with a file containing several tactics used by different lemmas since it allows to run all proofs at once.
+The option does not need to be called again from the command line.
+The second option is helpful when working with a file containing several tactics used by different lemmas.

 #### Ranking functions

-As explained above, the functions used in the tactic language have already been implemented in Tamarin.
-For now, here is a list of the toolkit we have put in place.
-At the end at this section, you will however find an explanation on how to write your own functions if the one described here do not suffice for your usage.
+The functions used in the tactic language are implemented in Tamarin.
+Below you can find a list of the currently available functions.
+At the end at this section, you will find an explanation on how to write your own functions if the one described here do not suffice for your usage.

 Pre-implemented functions
     * `regex`: as explain above, this function takes in parameter a string and will use it as a pattern to match against the goals.
 (Since it is based on the Text.Regex.PCRE module of Haskell, some characters, as the parenthesis, will need to be escaped to achieve the desired behavior).
     * `isFactName`: as is given by its name, this function will go look in the Tamarin object 'goal' and check if the field FactName matches its parameter.
 To give an example of its usage, `isFactName` could be used instead of `regex` for the first prio of the above example with same results.
     * `isInFactTerms`: the function will look in the list contained in the field FactTest whether an element corresponding the parameter can be found.
-The following functions are also preimplemented but specifically designed to translate the oracles of the Vacarme tool in tactic:
+The following functions are also implemented but specifically designed to translate the oracles of the Vacarme tool into tactics:
     * `dhreNoise`: recognize goals containing a Diffie-Hellman exponentiation.
 For example, the goal `Recv( <'g'^~e.1,aead(kdf2(<ck, 'g'^(~e*~e.1)>), '0', h(<hash, 'g'^~e.1>), peer),aead(kdf2(<kdf1(<ck, 'g'^(~e*~e.1)>), z>), '0',h(<h(<hash, 'g'^~e.1>),aead(kdf2(<ck, 'g'^(~e*~e.1)>), '0', h(<hash, 'g'^~e.1>), peer)>), payload)>) ▶₁ #claim` is recognized thanks to the presence of the following pattern `'g'^~e.1`.
 The function does need one parameter from the user, the type of oracle it is used for.
-It can be `def` for the vacarme default case, `curve` for vacarme oracle_C25519_K1X1 case and `diff` if the tactic is used to prove an equivalence lemma.
+It can be `def` for the Vacarme default case, `curve` for Vacarme oracle_C25519_K1X1 case and `diff` if the tactic is used to prove an equivalence lemma.
 If the parameter specified is anything else, the default case will be used.
     It works as follows.
-First, it will retrieve from the system state the formulas that have the `Reveal` fact name and matchs the regex `exp\\('g'`.
+First, it will retrieve from the system state the formulas that have the `Reveal` fact name and matches the regex `exp\\('g'`.
 For the retrieved formulas, it will then put in a list the content of the `Free` variables along the variable `~n`.
 In the case of the example given above, the list would be `[~n,~e,~e.1]`.
 They are the variable that the function will try to match against.
 Once it is done, the tested goal will be recognized if it includes an exponentiation that uses the previously listed elements (just one as exponent or a multiplication).
     * `defaultNoise`: this function takes two parameter: the oracle type (as explained for `dhreNoise`) and a regex pattern.
 The regex pattern should allow the program to extract the nonces targeted by the user from the goal.
 For example, in the default case of Vacarme, the regex is `(?<!'g'\^)\~[a-zA-Z.0-9]*` and aims at recovering the nonces used in exponentiation.
 The goal of the function is to verify that all the recovered nonces can be found in the list extracted from the system state as explained for `dhreNoise`.
 The goal will only be recognized if all his nonces are in the list.
     * `reasonableNoncesNoise`: takes one parameter (same as `dhreNoise`).
 It works as `defaultNoise` but works with all the nonces of the goal and therefore does not need a regex pattern to retrieve them.
     * `nonAbsurdGoal`: this function retrieve the functions names present in the goal and verifies if they are "Ku" or "inv" (this means the key words coming before parenthesis).
 It also retrieves the list of nonces form the system state as explained for `dhreNoise` and checks if they do not appear in the goal.
 If both the conditions are verified, the goal is recognized.
 It only takes one argument (the same as dhreNoise).

-Now here is a brief tour on how to write your own function.
-The functions will need to be written in the lib/theory/src/Theory/Text/Parser/Tactics.hs file, in the function named tacticFunctions.
-The implementation has been designed to be modular so adding new functions should be easy and not compromise what is already working.
+#### How to write your own function(s)

+The functions need to be added to the lib/theory/src/Theory/Text/Parser/Tactics.hs file, in the function named tacticFunctions.
+The implementation has been designed to be modular.
 The first step is to record the function in the repertory, the name in quote will be the one used by the user in the tactic, the other, the one used for the implementation.
 They can be different if necessary.
 The "user function name" also need to be added to the nameToFunction list, along with a quick description for the error message.
 Regarding the implementation of the function, the first thing to know is that every function you write will take two parameters.
 The first one is the list of strings that the user may pass to the function (the pattern for regex for example).
 Nothing forbids the user to write as many parameters as he wants, we will however only use the first ones we need.
 The second parameter is a triplet composed of the goal being tested, the proof context and the system.
 The function then needs to return a boolean, `True` if the goal, proof context or system have been recognized, `False` if not.
 If needed, new postranking functions can be added by doing the following steps.
 First registering the name of the new function in the `rankingFunctions` function in lib/theory/src/Theory/Text/Parser/Tactics.hs.
 Then writing the function.
 It only needs to take in parameters the goals to sort and return them in the new order.
 To be considered, the code then needs to be recompiled, using `make`.
-The new function is now ready to be used.
+The new function is then ready to be used.